parimalp/compute_acceleration_using_Vitis/README.md

 - Duration: ~15 min
 - Compile Time: ~1 min

 Welcome to the first real section to get your hands dirty.
 All programming tutorials begins with an example of "Hello World".
 The "Hello World" for hardware acceleration is vector addition.
-Let's try to get the idea of Vitis acceleration workflow with this "Hello World" application.
+You will be introduced to Vitis acceleration workflow with this "Hello World" application.

 Vitis supports both scripting flow and GUI flow, just like any software programming language.
 The underneath compiler structure is similar to software programming language as well.
-In software, it's `gcc` or `g++` for compiling and linking; in hardware, it will be `v++`.
+In software, it's `gcc` or `g++` for compiling and linking; in hardware, it is `v++`.
 V++ calls HLS compiler to synthesize C/C++/OpenCL kernel to HDL, and calls Vivado for kernel compiling, linking them together and generating final hardware output.

 Note: In section 2a and 2b, instructions for CLI flow and GUI flow are both provided.
 Only select the preferred flow and build once.
 You don't need to build it in both flows.
-Same rule applies to all lab sections.

-If you encounter any issues in the lab, please check the section [Common Errors](#common-errors) or ask the Lab Staff.

 ### Section 2a: Build in Makefile Flow